There are many things to consider when you purchase a new furnace:

 But have you ever took into consideration your furnace efficiency rating?
 Are you sure what it means?

 Chief/Bauer Service Experts is here to help clear up any confusion with what the furnace efficiency rating is and the effects is can have on your home and your budget.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the value that shows how much heat the furnace will provide compared to the amount of energy used to produce the heat.
-For instance, if your furnace has a AFUE rating of 85%, this means 15% of energy used is lost and 85% actually becomes heat for your home.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the value that tells you how much heat the furnace will provide compared to the amount of energy used to produce the heat.
+For example, if your furnace has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.

-Note that this rating does not include the potential heat lost through leaking or poorly installed duct work or attic insulation.
-The duct work in each home is different – some high quality, some poorer, so the AFUE rating does not include this in their rating.
-If you feel that your heating system or duct system is not energy efficient, give Chief/Bauer Service Experts a call today and we will give you a free in-home analysis and help you determine how much more energy and money you could potentially save each month.
+Note that this rating does not include the potential heat lost through leaking or improperly installed duct work or attic insulation.
+The duct work in each home is different – some good quality, some poorer, so the AFUE rating does not include this in their rating.
+If you feel that your heating system or duct system is not energy efficient, give Chief/Bauer Service Experts a call today and we will provide you with a free in-home analysis and help you find out how much more energy and money you could potentially save each month.